bwaobikeze/vision_Link_Task/README.md

 3. **Setting Up Server Environment Variables**

-    Create a .env file in the server folder with your PostgreSQL database credentials.
-Replace placeholders with your actual database details:
+    Create a .env file in the server folder with your PostgreSQL database connection string credentials.
+Replace placeholders with your actual database details. "host.docker.internal" is to give docker access to your database running locally :

     ```sh
-    POSTGRES_USER=your_postgres_user
+    POSTGRES_USER="your_postgres_user"
-    POSTGRES_HOST=host.docker.internal
+    POSTGRES_HOST="host.docker.internal"
-    POSTGRES_PASSWORD=your_postgres_password
+    POSTGRES_PASSWORD="your_postgres_password"
-    POSTGRES_DB=your_database_name
+    POSTGRES_DB="your_database_name"
-    POSTGRES_PORT=5432
+    POSTGRES_PORT="5432"

 4. **Starting the Application**